ianmunai/ianmunai/README.md

 ### Hi there 👋, my name is Ian
 #### PLC development
 An Instrumentation & Control Eng student passionate about Industrial Control Systems and the vast world of Process Control.
- I’m interested in automation  and PLC development in Beckhoff TwinCAT3 I'm gaining interest in learning about Digital Circuits and their implementation using HDLs such as Verilog
+ I’m interested in automation  and PLC development in Beckhoff TwinCAT3.

+I'm gaining interest in learning about Digital Circuits and their implementation using HDLs such as Verilog

 Skills: MATLAB / Structured Text / C++ / HTML

 - 🔭 I’m currently working on a Bottle Filler PLC program simulation
-- 🌱 I’m currently learning and Verilog HDL
+- 🌱 I’m currently learning CSS and Verilog HDL